Universe as Klein-Gordon Eigenstates: Absorbing the curvature by exponentiation

 can be interpreted as the space-independent Klein-Gordon Hamilton-Jacobi equation \cite{Bertoldi:1999zv} associated to (\ref{lineareeeBISSS222}), with

 playing the role of quantum potential.
-In this case the curvature term does not contribute to (\ref{wow0}) when $\Psi$ in (\ref{thewavefunction}) is real, that is for $k=-1$ and $k=0$, so that in these cases the content of $Q[|\Psi|]$ is the same of (\ref{lineareeeBISSS222}).
-In this respect note that, depending on the boundary conditions, one can consider complex solutions of (\ref{lineareeeBISSS222}) by taking linear combinations of $\Psi$ and $\Psi^D$.
+Since the curvature term does not contribute to (\ref{wow0}) when $\Psi$ in (\ref{thewavefunction}) is real, it follows that, for $k=-1$ and $k=0$, we can replace $\Psi$ in (\ref{lineareeeBISSS222}) by $|\Psi|$, so that \eqref{wow0} coincides with (\ref{lineareeeBISSS222}).
+In this respect note that, depending on the boundary conditions, one can consider real solutions of (\ref{lineareeeBISSS222}) by taking linear combinations of $\Psi$ and $\Psi^D$.
 This is related to the Einstein paradox \cite{Faraggi:1998pd}.
-Since $a$ is real, it follows that also its quantum potential has the same content of (\ref{F2BISSS222})
+We note that since $a$ is real, it follows that also its quantum potential has the same content of (\ref{F2BISSS222})